hmfaysal/hmfaysal-omega-theme/_posts/2014-04-27-Data-Gateway.md

 ## Sharing data is not that easy at the moment.
 Time for the bad news.
-The primary point of this system is to ''''transfer'''' data, not to curate, not to share, not to disseminate.
+The primary point of this system is to **transfer** data, not to curate, not to share, not to disseminate.

 > TRANSFER DATA, YOU DIG ?